uqlibrary/technology-training/Audacity/audacity.md

 ## Moving audio

-Let's unmute the second track.
-We want the song to start at the end of the spoken recording.
-We can do that by changing to the **Time Shift Tool** and sliding the clip to the right.
+Let's unmute the jingle and the speech recording.
+We want our podcast to start with the jingle, then introduce the first song, and have the first song start at the end of the speech recording.
+We can do that by changing to the **Time Shift Tool** and sliding the clip to the right position.

-Let's make sure the two clips fade into each other by fading the song in.
-We also want to normalise this track so the sound level is similar to the first one.
+Let's make sure the clips fade into each other by using the fading effects.
+We also want to normalise the tracks and use the volume sliders so the sound level is more uniform.

 ## Using the spectrogram

 You can switch between visualisation tools by using the clip title dropdown menu.

-The **spectrogram** view makes it possible to visualise **frequencies** rather than the level, and can help finding specific sounds in the recording.
+The **spectrogram** view makes it possible to visualise **frequencies** rather than the level, and can help finding specific sounds in the recording, and removing particular frequencies.

-For example, if there is a constant high-pitched hissing noise throughout a recording, the spectral selection tool will allow the selection of the precise frequency, and the Spectra edit mutlitool effect will remove it:
+For example, if there is a constant high-pitched hissing noise throughout a recording, the spectral selection option will allow the selection of the range of frequencies, and the Spectral edit multitool effect will remove it.

+Try changing the view of the jingle from waveform to spectrogram, and then:

-* `Select > Spectral > Toggle spectral selection`
+* `Select > Spectral > Toggle spectral selection` will allow you to select a frequency range by drawing a rectangle in the spectrogram (see how it turns green?).
+There is a beeping throughout the recording, at 5 kHz.
-* `Effect > Spectral edit multitool`
+* `Effect > Spectral edit multitool` will then edit that frequency range out of the recording.

+Other use cases include finding tongue clicks or saliva sounds in speech, to then remove them.

 ## Saving and exporting